grace-notes/website/contents/topics/antichrist.md

 1. “The man of sin, the son of perdition,” 2 Thess 2:3.

 2. “The beast from the sea,” Rev 13:1-10 (his political title); “the beast,” Rev 17:8-13 (his religious title); and “the beast on whom the scarlet woman rides.”

 2. “The little horn,”

     Dan 7:8-9; 19-26.

-2. “The abomination of desolation,”
+2. “The abomination of desolation,” **Matt 24:15**.

-> Matt 24:15.
 A statue of him is put up in the temple at Jerusalem, a sign for all believers to flee to the mountains.

-2. “The prince that shall come,”
+2. “The prince that shall come,” **Dan 9:26-7.**

-    Dan 9:26-7.

-2. “The prince of Tyre,”
+2. “The prince of Tyre,” **Ezekiel 28:1-10**.

-> Ezekiel 28:1-10.
 He is given this title because of the Phoenician     Satan worship.

 2. “The feet of the image,”